Legend, History, and Geography of Timor Leste

-Many years ago a small crocodile lived in a swamp in a far away place.
-He dreamed of becoming a big crocodile but, as food was scarce, he became weak and grew sadder and sadder.
+Many years ago, before East Timor exists, a small crocodile lived in a swamp in a faraway place.
+He dreamed of becoming a big crocodile but, as the food was scarce, he became weak and grew sadder and sadder.

 A small boy took pity on the stranded crocodile and carried him to the sea.
 The crocodile, instantly revived, was grateful.
 “Little boy”, he said, “you have saved my life.
 If I can ever help you in any way, please call me.
 I will be at your command…”